tortoise/tortoise-orm/docs/models.rst

     A ``ForeignKeyField`` is a virtual field, meaning it has no direct DB backing.
     Instead it has a field (by default called :samp:`{FKNAME}_id` (that is, just an ``_id`` is appended) that is the actual DB-backing field.

+    It will just contain the Key value of the related table.

     This is an important detail as it would allow one to assign/read the actual value directly, which could be considered an optimization if the entire foreign object isn't needed.